JessZuchowski/java_games/readme.md

    c.
 At zero hp, slugs turn into nutrients for player to collect.

-4. Camera to follow player through maze.
+4. Camera follows player through maze.

-5. When player reaches end of maze a new level will start.
+5. When player reaches end of maze a new level will start (still to come).

 ## Tools Used